P

 Why this prompt works

-<p>This prompt is effective for beginners because it asks for a progressive explanation that starts from the original problem (callbacks) to work up to the solution (async/await), going through Promises.
-This historical contextualization helps understand why async/await exists, not just how to use it.</p><p>The section on common pitfalls is the most valuable part of the prompt: the classic mistake of using await in a forEach (which doesn't work as expected) or forgetting await in a try/catch are subtle bugs that even experienced developers make.
-Identifying them in advance prevents hours of frustrating debugging.</p><p>The request for practical exercises with solutions transforms this prompt into a true interactive training session.
+<p>This prompt is effective for beginners because it requests a progressive explanation starting from the original problem (callbacks) to the solution (async/await), passing through Promises.
+This historical context helps understand why async/await exists, not just how to use it.</p><p>The common pitfalls section is the most valuable part of the prompt: the classic mistake of using await in a forEach (which doesn't work as expected) or forgetting await in a try/catch are subtle bugs that even experienced developers make.
+Identifying them in advance saves hours of frustrating debugging.</p><p>Requesting practical exercises with solutions transforms this prompt into a truly interactive training session.
 Solving exercises after learning a concept is the most effective pedagogical method for anchoring knowledge.</p>

 Use Cases